Index

 Blizzard often blows from the north, but sometimes a totally different wind blows, the warm and dry

 Chinook, which is similar to the Föhn of the Alps but is even more intense, and can raise the temperature in a spectacular way (by tens of degrees Celsius), so much so that snow can quickly evaporate (or better, sublimate).
 The Chinook causes such spectacular changes in temperatures because of strong air compression (in fact, the wind descends from very high mountains), but also to the different origin of the air mass (which is much milder because it comes from the Pacific Ocean).
-While the Chinook blows at the foot of the mountains, the Blizzard typically blows in the vast prairies and plains of Canada (see below).

 Great plains